Follicular Unit Extraction (FUE)

-Above, is an example of large session FUE harvest and the excellent subsequent healing.
+Below is an example of large session FUE harvest and the excellent subsequent healing.
 This patient chose FUE as his primary donor option even though strip harvesting was offered as well.

 These photos show the appearance of the “stealth” FUE donor harvest technique.
 A discrete area of the donor scalp is shaved and harvested.
 Once the FUE process is complete, the donor hair above completely covers the surgical area.
 The important thing to remember is that the FUE process only refers to the donor area.
 Once the grafts are harvested, the transplant procedure is identical in all ways to the strip donor harvest method.
 Namely, individual small follicular unit grafts are placed artistically to create a natural hair line and larger follicular unit grafts are placed behind these to create more density.
 When the crown area is grafted, the same angulation of grafts is performed to create the whorl pattern and provide excellent coverage.
 The FUE process is simply another method of harvesting the donor hair!

 If you would like to learn more about Follicular Unit Extraction (FUE), please contact JEV Plastic Surgery & Medical Aesthetics today.